RumbleDB/python-jsoniq/README.md

 ## Sample code

 We will make more documentation available as we go.
-In the meantime, you will find a sample code below that should just run after installing the library.
+In the meantime, you will find a sample, commented code below that should just run after installing the library.

 You can directly copy paste the code below to a Python file and execute it with Python.